 As a freelancer, and interpreter, a certified translator, whatever, if you don’t work, you do not get paid.
 So what’s this about not doing providing your certified translation service this week because you have a cold, fever, back pain or a tremendous cough?
 The truth is that being a freelancer does has an advantage after all: you become resistant to diseases!

 My opinion: Of course I get sick from time to time, especially with colds and some minor headaches.
 But I sincerely believe that, in my more than 10 years as a freelance translator, I have never stopped working because I was sick.
-I mean, I was never on deaths door either, so, perhaps I also would have dragged myself to work in that state if I still had a normal job.
+I mean, I was never at death's door either, so perhaps I also would have dragged myself to work in that state if I still had a regular office job.
 Now that I’m thinking about it, I think that a few years ago I had a bad migraine and I had to go to bed, but later on that day or perhaps the next day I made up for my lost time and the little bit of missed work.